Logical Relations as Types: Proof-Relevant Parametricity for Program Modules: A type theory for synthetic parametricity

-\begin{notation}[Syntactic embedding] The algebra $\mathcal{A}_{\mathsf{Syn}}:\ALG{\SigModTT}{\Univ[\MSyn]}$ determines, by projection, an object corresponding to each piece of syntax definable in \ModTT{}.
-For instance, object of \ModTT{}-signatures is obtained by the projection $\mathcal{A}_{\mathsf{Syn}}.\Sig:\Univ[\MSyn]$.
-To lighten the notation we will write these projections informally as $\EmbLR{\Sig}$, etc., writing $\EmbL{\Sig},\EmbR{\Sig}$ for the corresponding projections from the induced left-synactic and right-syntactic algebras respectively. \end{notation}
+\begin{notation}[Syntactic embedding] The algebra $\mathcal{A}\SubSyn:\ALG{\SigModTT}{\Univ[\MSyn]}$ determines, by projection, an object corresponding to each piece of syntax definable in \ModTT{}.
+For instance, the object of \ModTT{}-signatures is obtained by the projection $\mathcal{A}\SubSyn.\Sig:\Univ[\MSyn]$.
+To lighten the notation we will write these projections informally as $\EmbLR{\Sig}$, \etc, writing $\EmbL{\Sig},\EmbR{\Sig}$ for the corresponding projections from the induced left-syntactic and right-syntactic algebras respectively. \end{notation}

-To complete our axiomatization of the embedding of \ModTT{} into \PSTT, we additionally require that under the assumption of $\SynOpn$, we have $\StOpn = \EmbLR{\StOpn}$; in other words, we require $\StOpn : \Ext{\Omega}{\SynOpn\hookrightarrow \EmbLR{\StOpn}}$.
+To complete our axiomatization of the embedding of \ModTT{} into \PSTT, we additionally require that under the assumption of $\SynOpn$, we have $\StOpn = \EmbLR{\StOpn}$; in other words, we require $\StOpn : \Compr{\Omega}{\SynOpn\hookrightarrow \EmbLR{\StOpn}}$.